Hyperparameter Optimisation at scale

 print(results.get_best_result(metric="score", mode="min").config)

 This should get you started on journey of optimizing hyperparameters efficiently with state-of-art algorithms.
+Combining with techniques like µTransfer makes it even more promising.
+OpenAI fine-tuned a 40 million parameter proxy GPT3 model before transferring the optimal hyperparameters to the 6.7B parameter variant.
+With only a 7% extra training budget for hyperparameter search, it outperformed the 13B variant.
 To learn more about this, these are some good references:

 1. Ray Tune: https://docs.ray.io/en/latest/tune/key-concepts.html